scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 ```
 {% endtab %}
 {% tab 'sbt' %}
-In the sbt shell, you can run the `test` task of the `example` project:
+In the sbt shell, to run all the tests of project `example`:
 ```
 sbt:example> example/test
 # MyTests: